Choose Language: EN CN BH VI

 Inguinal Hernia

-The most common type of hernia, inguinal hernia occurs when the intestine protrudes out of the abdominal wall into the inguinal canal in the groin.
+The most common type of hernia, inguinal hernias accounts for 75% of hernia cases.
+It occurs when the intestine protrudes out of the abdominal wall into the inguinal canal in the groin.

 This lump can cause pain, especially when coughing, bending over or lifting up heavy objects.